 Despite being seen mostly as a threat by the European powers (not without a reason) the ottoman empire was also an important source of advances and achievements in art (painting, poetry, textiles and carpet weaving, ceramics), architecture, science (mathematics, astronomy, philosophy, physics, geography, and chemistry) and medicine.

-Famous landmarks and historic places
+Famous landmarks and historical places

-If there’s one thing Turkey is famous for, that’s the landmarks, monuments, ruins, and other historic places.
+If there’s one thing Turkey is famous for, that’s the landmarks, monuments, ruins, and other historical places.
 The location and the past empires made Turkey one of the most attractive destinations in the world.
 There are ruins of ancient cities, 2 ancient world wonders, sacred mountains, mosques, and so much more.

 - Mount Ararat